BerLearn: Key Insights From The Event PowerSkills: Being Future Proof For 2025 Starts Here

 For the audience:

-Which Power Skill do you think your organization could benefit most from?
+Which future proof Power Skill do you think your organization could benefit most from?

 People at Schneider had the hard skills but still struggled with their performance.
 By researching their own employees, together with CoachHub, Schneider were able to pinpoint what they needed to transform and did so successfully to provide lifelong learning to their employees.